By Karen Spaeder, Vice President of Communications at Rallio

 Be Innovative — or Be Left Behind

-As Franchise Business Review prepares to select the Top 100 Most Innovative Franchises for 2019, now is a good time to take a hard look at your social media strategy — or lack thereof.
+As we enter a new year, now is a good time to take a hard look at your social media strategy — or lack thereof.
 Understand that social engagements among your target audience are happening with or without you.
 If your franchisees are not a part of those conversations, they’re missing out on opportunities to connect directly with their local customers — and potentially leaving it to the competition to scoop up local business.

-For the Top 100 Most Innovative Franchises list, FBR surveys thousands of franchisees from leading franchise brands to inquire about their level of satisfaction.
+Each year, Franchise Business Review surveys thousands of franchisees from leading franchise brands to inquire about their level of satisfaction and releases its annual list of the Most Innovative Franchises.
 With a rock-solid social media marketing strategy in place, your franchisees will be better equipped to execute upon the ideas above.
 As FBR’s CEO, Eric Stites, points out: “Innovation takes a lot more than just having creative, great ideas.
 It also takes execution.”

 In other words, all the innovative social ideas in the world mean nothing if you don’t establish the systems and processes to bring them to life.
 More accurately, your franchisees need a clear social media marketing plan and strategy that will empower them to energize their local social pages.

-Have you registered your brand to participate in FBR’s research highlighting the most innovative franchises of 2019?
+Have you registered your brand to participate in FBR’s research to determine the Most Innovative Franchises?
 Click here to review the submission guidelines and sign up for your free survey.
 The deadline to register is June 30.
-To view the 2018 Most Innovative Franchises list, click here.
+To see the award-winning brands on the most recent list of the Most Innovative Franchises list, click here.